apache/spark/docs/ml-linalg-guide.md

   limitations under the License.
 ---

-# MLlib Linear Algebra Acceleration Guide

 ## Introduction

 This guide provides necessary information to enable accelerated linear algebra processing for Spark MLlib.

 Spark MLlib defines Vector and Matrix as basic data types for machine learning algorithms.
 On top of them, [BLAS](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms) and [LAPACK](https://en.wikipedia.org/wiki/LAPACK) operations are implemented and supported by [netlib-java](https://github.com/fommil/netlib-Java) (the algorithms may call [Breeze](https://github.com/scalanlp/breeze) and it will in turn call `netlib-java`). `netlib-java` can use optimized native linear algebra libraries (refered to as "native libraries" or "BLAS libraries" hereafter) for faster numerical processing.
-[Intel MKL](https://software.intel.com/content/www/us/en/develop/tools/math-kernel-library.html) and [OpenBLAS](http://www.openblas.net) are two most popular ones.
+[Intel MKL](https://software.intel.com/content/www/us/en/develop/tools/math-kernel-library.html) and [OpenBLAS](http://www.openblas.net) are two popular ones.

 However due to license differences, the official released Spark binaries by default don't contain native libraries support for `netlib-java`.